byu-oit/awslogin/README.md

 * Run `pip3 install byu-awslogin`

 ## Usage
+awslogin automatically sets up the default profile in your ~/.aws/config and ~/.aws/credentials files.  **_If you already have a default profile you want to save in your ~/.aws files make sure to do that before running awslogin._**

+Once you're logged in, you can execute commands using the AWS CLI or AWS SDK.
+Try running `aws s3 ls`.
+Currently, awslogin tokens are only valid for 1 hour due to the assume_role_with_saml AWS API call has a max timeout of 1 hour.

+To use it:
 * Run `awslogin` and it will prompt you for the AWS account and role to use.
 * Run `awslogin --account <account name> --role <role name>` to skip the prompting for account and name.
 You could specify just one of the arcuments as well.

+## Reporting bugs or requesting features
+* Enter an issue on the github repo.
+* Or, even better if you can, fix the issue and make a pull request.

 ## Deploying changes
 * Update the version in the VERSION file.
 * Commit the change and push.
-Handel-codepipeline will test and if the tests pass upload a new version to pypi.
+Handel-codepipeline will run the automated tests and if they pass it will build and upload a new version to pypi.

 ## TODO
 * gracefully handle the error case when the duo push is rejected